ecovolta is a division of ecocoach AG

 - Warranty period

-If the contracting party has complained of a defect and there is no defect for which the Supplier is responsible, the contracting party shall owe the Supplier a remuneration for the work and reimbursement of further expenses and costs
+- Unjustified claims If the contracting party has complained of a defect and there is no defect for which the supplier is responsible, the contracting party shall owe the supplier a remuneration for the work and reimbursement of further expenses and costs.

-The Supplier shall only be liable for claims of the contracting party due to defective advice and the like or due to the violation of any secondary obligations in the event of unlawful intent or gross negligence.
+- Secondary obligations The supplier shall only be liable for claims of the contracting party due to defective advice and the like or due to the violation of any secondary obligations in the event of unlawful intent or gross negligence.